YaleOpenLab/Collabathon_2019/README.md

-# Collabathon_2019
+# Open Climate Collabathon 2019
-This repo is for participant of the Open Climate Collabathon to push specific code projects they build
+This repo is for participant of the [Open Climate Collabathon] (www.collabathon.openclimate.earth) to push specific code projects they build.

+More information about prompts and participant guidelines can be found in the Event's [GitBook](https://collabathon-docs.openclimate.earth/)